All Episodes

 Every civil war is worse than any other kind of conquest.

-I mean you'll bo, I mean you'll you'll know this.
+I mean, but you'll know this.

 But a civil war has to extirpate any signs of loyalty or allegiance to the defeated party.

-Like they have to truly root them out.
+They have to truly root them out.

-Like the English civil war, unbelievable.
+Like the English Civil War, unbelievable.

 The American Civil War, unbelievable.